Processing

 The following steps depict a typical processing workflow that uses all available processing objects and phases.
 Note that each user's workflow may vary.
 You may not be required to follow all of these steps for every processing job you run.

-1. Processing sets
+1. Create a Processing Set

 • Entities can be created on the fly, in advance, or automatically through imports or connections to HR systems.